RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 In this step, the input audio source must be selected.
 There are several options, among which we can find the AC'97 audio codec, a pair of Pulse Density Modulation (PDM) microphones, and an I2S-based audio codec.
-Each input option has its own configuration parameters, which the user can set according to its project requirements
+Each input option has its own configuration parameters, which the user can set according to its project requirements.
 </p>

 <p align="center">